itmo-infocom/UNIX-Linux-online-course/texts/week06/025_x_window-concepts.md

 In collaboration with DEC and IBM, the project developed a platform-independent graphics system to link together different systems from multiple vendors through a protocol that can both run local and remote applications.
 This system was the basis of the X-Window System, which began its growth in 1985 and was ported to various UNIX and not just UNIX platforms.

-We now have several successors to the classic X-Window system, the most famous being the Android on mobile devices or Wayland graphics system on Linux desktops, but X-Windows is still relevant today.
+We now have several successors to the classic X-Window system, the most famous being the Android on mobile devices or Wayland graphics system on Linux desktops, but X-Windows is still widely used today.
 And we will discuss some non-trivial concepts related to this.
 To see them just look into:
 ```
 man X
 ```